royalviki007/Google_Interview_Prepration/README.md

 * Patience
 * Time

 Note this is a study plan for **software engineering**, not web development.
-Large software companies like Google, Amazon, Facebook and Microsoft view software engineering as different from web development.
-For example, Amazon has Frontend Engineers (FEE) and Software Development Engineers (SDE).
-These are 2 separate roles and the interviews for them will not be the same, as each has its own competencies.
-These companies require computer science knowledge for software development/engineering roles.

 ---